Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 - What does a good competitive response snippet sound like?

-A great way to do this is to record calls, crowdsource winning calls from your reps, and create dedicated libraries where recordings can become useful knowledge for your reps.
+A great way to do this is to record calls, crowdsource winning calls from your sales reps, and create dedicated libraries where recordings can become useful knowledge for your reps.

 Ideally, these calls will answer the questions going through a new seller’s mind: